-The Positive Charge team has undergone a few changes recently, with a new program leader and new project officers.
-We also work closely with our two staff members based in Sydney delivering Positive Charge for the Our Energy Future initiative.
+The Positive Charge team is mostly based in Melbourne, working closely with our two staff members based in Sydney delivering Positive Charge for the Our Energy Future initiative.

 All the members of the team are passionate about the energy transition to a zero carbon future for all communities.
 We come from diverse backgrounds and bring a range of skills to the enterprise.
 Engineering, art, education, business, community development, administration and several musicians!